Bulavin Rebellion

-The Bulavin Rebellion or Astrakhan Revolt (Булавинское восстание; Восстание Булавина, Vosstaniye Bulavina) was a war which took place in the years 1707 and 1708 between the Don Cossacks and the Tsardom of Russia.
+The Bulavin Rebellion (Булавинское восстание; Восстание Булавина, Vosstaniye Bulavina) was a war which took place in the years 1707 and 1708 between the Don Cossacks and the Tsardom of Russia.
 Kondraty Bulavin, a democratically elected Ataman of the Don Cossacks, led the Cossack rebels.
 The conflict was triggered by a number of underlying tensions between the Moscow government under Peter I of Russia, the Cossacks, and Russian peasants fleeing from serfdom in Russia to gain freedom in the autonomous Don area.
 It started with the 1707 assassination of Prince Yury Vladimirovich Dolgorukov, the leader of Imperial army's punitive expedition to the Don area, by Don Cossacks under Bulavin's command.
 The end of the rebellion came with Bulavin's death in 1708.

 Underlying causes

 A number of social grievances were prevalent in the peasant population of Russia in the years leading up to the Bulavin Rebellion.
 Peter the Great's radical reforms designed to "Westernize" old Muscovy in the 18th century were met with widespread discontent.
 The pious, deeply conservative masses saw his reforms as an affront to their traditional way of life and to their Eastern Orthodox faith.
 Peter was even equated to the Anti-Christ and assumed to be an impostor posing as the true Tsar.
 On top of this, Peter's newly formed police state was expanding territorially, and by this expansion was encroaching upon salt resource sites coveted by the Cossacks for preservation of their foods.
 This dispute over land was in one sense an economic issue, but the Cossacks also regarded this as an intrusion upon their semi-autonomous political state.
 In general, the entire rural Russian atmosphere was in an agitated state, waiting for a catalyst of some kind.

+The situation was complicated by the tensions between Don and Sloboda Cossacks, whose lands bordered each other in the area of Bakhmut.
+Starting from the late 17th century, Bakhmut had served as major centre of salt production along with the nearby Tor fortress, which was controlled by Don Cossacks.
+As Bakhmut's population consisted predominantly of Cossacks from Sloboda Ukraine, in 1703 Peter I appointed Izium colonel Fedir Shydlovskyi to govern the city.
+The new administration barred outsiders from obtaining salt in its territory, which produced great dissatisfaction among the Don Cossacks.